Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ###If All Routes Are Meant to Be Secure

-If all routes are meant to be secure in your application, there is no need to add the middleware to each of them; you can just add and set the ***isAllUrlsSecure*** option to "true".
+If all routes are meant to be secure in your application, there is no need to add a middleware to each of them; you can just add the **isAllUrlsSecure** option and set it to `true`.

 ```js
 config.uaa.isAllUrlsSecure = true;
 auth.use(config.uaa);
 ```

-After ***ensureAuthenticated*** has been initialized as a middleware for all the routes, it will redirect a user to the login page when this user has not been authenticated or the URL is not found in the list of unsecure URLs.
-By default this list contains only three URLs: '/login', '/auth/callback', '/logout', but you can extend this list using the ***addUnsecureUrl*** method.
+After **ensureAuthenticated** has been initialized as a middleware for all the routes, it will redirect a user to the login page when this user has not been authenticated or the URL is not found in the list of unsecure URLs.
+By default, this list contains only three URLs: `/login`, `/auth/callback`, `/logout`, though you can extend this list using the **addUnsecureUrl** method.

 ```js
 auth.addUnsecureUrl('/foobar');